 Monitoring & Data Collection

-Did you ever stop to wonder how we get our information on the condition of our streams, lakes, estuaries, and coastal waters?
-On whether these waters are safe enough to swim in, fish from, or use for drinking or irrigation purposes?
-Monitoring provides this basic information.
+How do we know if our waterways are safe enough to swim in, fish from, or use for drinking or irrigation purposes?

 Monitoring can be conducted for many purposes.
 Five major purposes are to: